 A calculator like this one will help you determine the alcohol by volume (ABV) from these two readings.

 An alcoholmeter is used to measure the alcohol content of your spirits.
 To be more specific, it measures the ratio of ethanol to water in a mixture.

 To the untrained eye it looks the same as a hydrometer.
 It also works on the same principles.
 As the hydrometer, as gravity pulls the alcoholmeter down into the mixture, taking its reading from where it floats.

 It does this again based on density.
 Ethanol has about a 21% lower density than water.

 The alcoholmeter is very similar to the hydrometer.
 It’s a long tube that floats in an alcohol/water mixture, with a scale next to it… The difference is that it has a line on it for every “percent” of alcohol.
 That’s right; You can read your spirits and liqueurs by measuring them for alcohol content without ever worrying about plugging them into a calculator.

-Aloholmeters are generally a more sensitive instrument.
-And, just like a hydrometer, it’s heavily affected by temperature.
-Most alcoholmeters are calibrated at 20degrees celsius.
+A 0-100% Alcoholmeter is generally less sensitive than a typical hydrometer which ranges from 0.99 to 1.17.
+Just like a hydrometer, it’s heavily affected by temperature.
+Most alcoholmeters are calibrated at 20 degrees celsius.
 This means that if the product is hotter than this, you’ll read a higher alcohol percentage.
-If the product is cooler than 20, your reading will be too low.
+If the product is cooler than 20C, your reading will be too low.

 All good alcoholmeters provide a correction table that you can use to adjust your reading for temperature.